Microsoft/go/eng/doc/fips/README.md

 There are typically two goals that lead to this document.
 Creating a FIPS compliant app is one.
 The other is to comply with internal Microsoft crypto policies that have been set for Go.
 This table summarizes common configurations and how suitable each one is for these goals.

 > [!NOTE]
-> This section assumes the use of Microsoft Go 1.24 or later.
+> This section assumes the use of the Microsoft build of Go 1.24 or later.
 >
 > 1.24 introduces `GODEBUG=fips140=on` as a preferred way to enable FIPS mode.
 See also [the Go 1.24 changelog](#go-124-feb-2025).
 >